 For beginners, working with epoxy can be complicated.
 That does not mean you should not work with epoxy.
 Instead, you can learn about the common epoxy mistakes to avoid making them or know how to fix them.

 So, here is how to fix epoxy mistakes:

 The Wrong Product

-Hence, you should always read the product description and instructions before using the epoxy.
-If you have used the wrong epoxy adhesive, it may not cure in time or join the materials.
+Hence, before using epoxy, you should always read the product description and instructions.
+If you have used the wrong epoxy adhesive, it may not cure or join the materials in time.
 So, you have to remove the epoxy and use the correct one.

 As you know, the two-part epoxy adhesive has two packs.
-One is a pack of epoxy resin, and the other is the hardener.
+One is a pack of epoxy resin, and the other is a hardener.
 It is important to mix these components in the correct ratio.
-Not mixing the epoxy in the proper ratio can cause it to cure too fast or too slow.
+Not mixing the epoxy in the proper ratio can cause it to cure too fast or too slowly.
 Even worse, it may not even be cured.

 Besides, you have to mix the chemicals properly.
 Under mixing will cause the appearance of cracks and haziness.
-Over mixing can also cause problems like a thick sludge that does not adhere well.
-You must attentively understand the instructions on the epoxy resin for the perfect ratio and the time of mixing.
+Over mixing can also cause problems like thick sludge that does not adhere well.
+You must attentively understand the instructions on the epoxy resin for the perfect ratio and the mixing time.

-When applying the epoxy, always make sure the temperature is between 65 to 75 degrees Fahrenheit.
+When applying the epoxy, always ensure the temperature is between 65 and 75 degrees Fahrenheit.
 It would be best to store epoxy at the same temperature to ensure it does not get non-viable.
 If you want to harden the epoxy faster, you can use 205 Fast Curing Hardener.
 It will then quickly bond the epoxy with the surface at room temperature.